Where to Stay in Sydney First Time: 10 BEST Areas

 If you are put off by being so far from the city centre, don’t worry.
 You can easily get straight into Central Sydney via a pleasant ferry ride.
 You can relax and take in the river breeze as you coast right into the heart of Sydney at Circular Quay.

-In general, Sydney is a very safe city with impressively low crime rates.
-However, if you do still want to prioritise staying in the safest location possible, it is hard to beat Manly.
+Sydney is a overall a safe city and Manly is one of the safest locations.
 Quiet, suburban Manly is one of the safest neighbourhoods in Sydney, so you and your family can completely relax.

 Although it’s far from the main city, being a popular resort area means that prices for accommodation may not be as low as you expect.
 There are some great mid-range options here though.
 You will have plenty of opportunities to score a room with sea views.

-Stay In Manly If You are planning a family vacation, Staying close to lovely beaches is a priority, You don’t mind being a bit further out from the main city center, Sightseeing in Sydney is not your primary plan.
+Stay In Manly if you want a beach holiday; You don’t mind being a bit further out from the main city center; Sightseeing in Sydney is not your primary plan.

 Best places to stay in Sydney in Manly: